Reneh7/java-fundamentals/inheritance/lib/src/main/java/inheritance/READMELab7.md

 and a reference to the associated establishment (restaurant, theater, or shop).
 This class supports the comprehensive representation of reviews across different types of establishments.

+## CommonMethods

+The CommonMethods class serves as a base class for other classes, specifically the Restaurant, Shop, and Theater classes.
+This class encapsulates common attributes and behavior that these derived classes share like updateStars(),addReview() and getName().

 ### LibraryTest Class

 The LibraryTest class serves as the backbone of quality assurance, offering JUnit tests that validate the correct functionality of the Restaurant,